Matthew 5:27-28

 Blepo is in the present tense which pictures one continually looking (a "lust filled" look at that).
 The idea is that what may have begun as a glance, becomes a gaze!
 Men, don't go there!
 Cut your losses quickly!
 Jesus is not describing a casual glance, but a veritable lust filled stare.
 This look characterizes the man whose glance is not checked by holy (Spirit) restraint (See the fruit of the Spirit, self control in notes on and Galatians 5:23)

-The man whom Jesus here condemns (in Mt 5:27, 28) is the man who deliberately uses his eyes to stimulate his desires; the man who finds a strange delight in things which waken the desire for the forbidden thing.
+Barclay - The man whom Jesus here condemns (in Mt 5:27, 28) is the man who deliberately uses his eyes to stimulate his desires; the man who finds a strange delight in things which waken the desire for the forbidden thing.
 To the pure all things are pure.
 But the man whose heart is defiled can look at any scene and find something in it titillate and excite the wrong desire.
-(Barclay, W: The Daily Study Bible Series.
-The Westminster Press or Logos)
+(Matthew 5 Commentary - Daily Study Bible)

 Lust (1937) (epithumeo from epí = upon, used intensively + thumós = passion) (Click study of noun epithumia) means literally to fix the desire upon (object could be good [Mt 13:17, Lk 22:15 used of Jesus] or bad [1Co 10:6]).
 It means to have a strong desire to do or secure something.
 To desire greatly.
 To long for.
 Note that the preposition epi can express motion toward or upon and thus one lexicon defines it as to set one's heart upon.
 In sum, epithumeo describes a strong impulse toward something so that one's passions or affections directed toward some object, thing or person.